helm/charts/stable/home-assistant/README.md

 ### VS Code Server

 [VS Code Server](https://github.com/cdr/code-server) is added as an optional sidecar container to Home Assistant with access to the home assistant configuration for easy in-browser editing and manipulation of Home Assistant.
 If using this, it is possible to manually install the [Home Assistant Config Helper Extension](https://github.com/keesschollaart81/vscode-home-assistant) in order to have a deeper integration with Home Assistant within VS Code while editing the configuration files.

+### AppDaemon
+[AppDaemon](https://www.home-assistant.io/docs/ecosystem/appdaemon/) is added as an optional sidecar container to Home Assistant with access to the home assistant configuration `/config/appdaemon`.
+This allows downloading apps with [HACS](https://github.com/hacs/integration)
+[Home Assistant Configurator UI](https://github.com/danielperna84/hass-configurator) is added as an optional sidecar container to Home Assistant with access to the home assistant configuration for easy in-browser editing and manipulation of Home Assistant.

 ## Git sync secret